vijay-krishnamoorthy/django-application/README.md

-# django-application
+## django-application
-A website project using django framework as part of training
+A website project using django framework as part of my python training